raphaelzulliger/actor-framework/manual/Actors.rst

 Receive Loops
 ~~~~~~~~~~~~~

-Message handler passed to ``receive`` are temporary object at runtime.
+Message handler passed to ``receive`` are temporary objects at runtime.
 Hence, calling ``receive`` inside a loop creates an unnecessary amount
 of short-lived objects.
 CAF provides predefined receive loops to allow for
 more efficient code.